Plants & Animals

 Exs. 小袋鼠 (wallaby), 更格廬 (kangaroo), etc.

 To simplify everything in biology settings, all species are written in Katakana.
-When average people don’t know or don’t wish to use the Kanji spelling of a particular plant/animal, opting to either Katakana or Hiragana is permissible.
+When average people do not know or do not wish to use the Kanji spelling of a particular plant/animal, opting to either Katakana or Hiragana is permissible.

 Given everything mentioned thus far, when parsing through the significant amount of information shown in the charts, spellings in bold are of Category 1 from above, but advanced spellings in this category beyond the average collegiate level may not be in bold.
 However, just because a Kanji spelling is not in bold does not necessarily mean the word is not important.
-This may also hold true for indigenous animals in Japan being important in Japanese even if the English equivalent term is rare because said thing isn’t common or native in the West.
+This may also hold true for indigenous animals in Japan being important in Japanese even if the English equivalent term is rare because said animal is not common or native to English-speaking countries.

 The Animal Kingdom (動物界)

-Now that we’ve learned about how life is categorized, it’s time to learn about all the animal words that are relevant to you as a Japanese learner.
+Now that we have learned about how life is categorized, it is time to learn about all the animal words that are relevant to you as a Japanese learner.
 In doing so, we will be covering mammals, birds, reptiles, amphibians, insects, and sea creatures.
 The last category lumps many different kinds of animals not directly related to each other for the sake of simplicity.

 Out of fairness to learners from all over the world, animals particular to specific parts of the world are also listed.